 If you’re not ready for a cash offer, let us know your name and email and we’ll keep you informed with our latest offers and guidance on how best to sell.

-The average length of time is somewhere between two to three months, but some sales can be done in a matter of a couple of weeks, while others drag on for a year or two. .
+The average time is somewhere between two to three months, but some sales can be done in a matter of a couple of weeks, while others drag on for a year or two.
 The annoying thing is that there may be no discernible reason why a home isn’t selling – or why a home that doesn’t particularly ‘look anything special’ sells quickly and smoothly.

 Estate agents will tell you that timing is often the pivotal factor for some homes selling quickly; perhaps a home that arrives on the market at the exact time that someone is looking at a property of that type.
 Perhaps it has a certain feature or quirk that is ‘trendy’, or maybe it’s in an area that is attracting an influx of people.
 A combination of luck and knowing the market will be beneficial.

 One other factor that should be taken into account is the time of year.
-Spring and autumn are usually better for sellers than winter or summer.
+Spring and autumn are usually better for sellers than in winter or summer.
 People have Christmas shopping or summer holidays on their mind, rather than looking for homes.
 Add in the uncertainty of the current financial environment and one can see that some buyers/investors may be cautious when buying.

 Some other reasons why your home might not sell include: